Letters of Recommendation

 - Three references are required; five are allowed.

-- Locate and contact your recommenders at least a month in advance of the initial submission deadline to find out if they are willing to
+- Locate and contact your recommenders at least a month in advance of the application deadline (December 1, 2014) to find out if they are willing to

 provide an electronic reference and to allow adequate time for them to respond.

 - As soon as you enter a recommender's contact information electronically, he or she will receive an email request.

 - Letters will only be accepted in electronic form through the UW Graduate School application system.

 - One (preferably two) reference(s) from a professor(s) or equivalent academic source who knows your work well.

 - One (or more) letter(s) that speaks to your research potential is especially helpful.